Robo3D/User-Manuals/docs/source/R1Plus/operation/index.rst

 If the offset on your printer is somehow not calibrated correctly, it may be too low or too high.
 Z-Offset measures the distance between “On” and “Off” in your Z endstops for auto leveling.
 There is sometimes a tolerance to this because of the way that the endstop parts are manufactured.
 R1+ Plus 3D printers come standard with a Z-Offset of 0.9

-To adjust your z offset, under the Controls tab, scroll down and press one of the Macro buttons within MatterControl.
+To adjust your Z-Offset, under the Controls tab, scroll down and press one of the Macro buttons within MatterControl.
 Pressing the Macro button will save the offset to that value and you will not need to press it again unless you want to change your Z-Offset to a different value.

 .. image:: images/zoffset.png
    :alt: zoffset